Median voter theorem: Empirical evidence and contradictions

 In the United States Senate, each state is allocated two seats.
 Levitt (1996) examined the voting patterns of pairs of senators from the same state when one belonged to the Democratic Party and the other to the Republican Party.
 According to the Median Voter Theorem, the voting patterns of two senators representing the same state should be identical, regardless of party affiliation.
 However, reality differs.
 Moreover, Levitt found that the similarity in their voting patterns was only slightly higher than that of randomly paired senators.
 This finding suggests that senators' ideological leanings have a stronger influence on their decisions than voters' preferences, contradicting the prediction of the Median Voter Theorem.

 Pande (2003) studied political changes in India between 1960 and 1992 that increased political representation for marginalized groups.
 The data she collected showed that as a result of these changes, transfer payments to these populations increased even though the overall electorate (which had already included these groups) remained unchanged.
 This finding contradicts the Median Voter Theorem, as the model predicts that such a political shift should not alter the political equilibrium.

 Chattopadhyay and Duflo (2004) examined another political change in India, which mandated that women lead one-third of village councils.
 These councils are responsible for providing various public goods to rural communities.
 According to the Median Voter Theorem, this policy should not have affected the composition of public goods supplied by local governments, as a female candidate still needs to be elected by a majority vote.
 As long as the median voter's preferences remain unchanged, the allocation of public goods should remain stable.
 However, empirical data showed that in villages where a woman was elected, the distribution of public goods shifted toward those preferred by women.
 Furthermore, in districts where women were elected for a second term, the allocation of public goods continued to reflect women's preferences.
-It is important to note, however, that while the composition of public goods changed when a woman led the village council, this does not necessarily imply an improvement or decline in overall social welfare.
+However, while the composition of public goods changed when a woman led the village council, this does not necessarily imply an improvement or decline in overall social welfare.

 Similar findings were reported by Miller (2008), who analyzed the impact of granting women the right to vote across the United States in 1920.
 Miller built on previous research indicating that women prioritize child welfare more than men and demonstrated that extending voting rights to women led to an immediate shift in federal policy.
 This change resulted in a significant increase in healthcare spending and a consequent reduction in child mortality rates by 8%–15%.
 However, unlike previous cases, Miller's findings actually support the Median Voter Theorem.
 This is because granting women suffrage altered the composition of the electorate, shifting the median voter’s position toward the preferences of the new female voters.